 – Company name

-The choice of company name for a rep office is arguably not as critical as for a WFOE, as the company is not selling direct to customers.
-It is still however an important part of branding, and will be scrutinized by AIC for availability and correctness.
+The choice of the company name for a rep office is arguably not as critical as for a WFOE, as the company is not selling directly to customers.
+It is still however an important part of the branding and will be scrutinized by AIC for availability and correctness.
 The format for naming a rep office is “Company Name + City + Representative Office.”

 – Company structure